Fontaine du Fellah: History

 The fountain was in working order until 2005, when it was shut down because of leakage into the nearby Vaneau Metro Station.

 Description

-The title refers to an Egyptian fellah, or peasant, but statue appears to be a copy of a Roman statue of Antinous, a favorite of the Emperor Hadrian, which was discovered in the excavation of Hadrian's villa in Tivoli in 1739.
+The title refers to an Egyptian fellah, or peasant, but the statue appears to be a copy of a Roman statue of Antinous, a favorite of the Emperor Hadrian, which was discovered in the excavation of Hadrian's villa in Tivoli in 1739.
 The original of the statue is found in the Vatican Museum in Rome.

 The figure holds two amphorae, one in each hand.
 Water poured from the amphorae into the semicircular basin below, then through a bronze masqueron in the form of a lion's head.
 The top of the fountain is decorated with an eagle, signifying Napoleon's imperial rule.